 Harsh facts about long distance relationships and the benefits

 1. Physical Intimacy

-The lack of physical intimacy, hugs and kisses, just being physically close with someone is difficult when you’re longing to be close.
+The lack of physical intimacy, hugs, and kisses, just being physically close to someone is difficult when you’re longing to be close.
 Those times are necessary to make partners feel connected to each other and to strengthen the bond through non-verbal language.

 Instead, appreciate what you have and think about the fact that you have someone special who cares about you.